 If Synaptic package manager is not installed in your system, you can install it using command:

-We have learned how to prevent a package from being installed, updated or removed during system update.
-It is a good practice if you find out a recent version of a particular package is not stable or break the system.
-You can simply hold the packages using ‘apt-mark’ command, so that the package managers won’t touch the package as long as you hold them back.
+You know now how to prevent a package from being installed, updated or removed during system update in Ubuntu.
+It is a good practice to follow when you find out the recent version of a particular package is not stable or break the system.
+You can simply hold the packages using 'apt-mark' command, so that the package managers won't touch the package as long as you unhold them back.